martinivanalfonso/wonderq/README.md

 In order to improve this module and scale it to be production ready the next steps would be recommended:

 * Set up a worker that persists data to a local database regularly as a backup
-* Set up a worker that checks for messages with expired timeout regularly
 * Set up a logger and any other middleware required (log4js)
 * Add Authentication for consumers/producers (e.g jwt)
 * Add CI tools such as ESLint to detect failures before sending to production